To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Methodology

-\textbf{Protocol design.} We implement controlled meta-prompt optimization while preserving guideline integrity.
-Optimization focuses on three elements: (1) strategic positioning of annotation guidelines within prompt structure (system prompt versus user/human prompt), (2) adoption of task-relevant personas to align model perspective with domain expectations \citep{hu_quantifying_2024}, and (3) incorporation of reasoning strategies such as chain-of-thought prompting \citep{wei_chain--thought_2022}.
+Meta-prompt structure affects LLM annotation performance even when guidelines remain verbatim constant, creating prompt-induced measurement error.
+As established in Section~\ref{sec:prescriptive_guidelines}, LLMs operate exclusively on textual input, making the structure surrounding the guidelines consequential.
+We implement controlled meta-prompt optimization focusing on three elements: (1) strategic positioning of annotation guidelines within prompt structure (system prompt versus user prompt), (2) adoption of task-relevant personas to align model perspective with domain expectations \citep{hu_quantifying_2024}, and (3) incorporation of reasoning strategies such as chain-of-thought prompting \citep{wei_chain--thought_2022}.

-The experimental protocol maintains strict separation between guideline content and meta-prompt elements.
-Guidelines are incorporated verbatim into all prompt variations, ensuring that performance differences reflect meta-prompt optimization rather than instruction changes.
-This design principle enables fair comparison between human and LLM annotation performance.

 {\OneAndAHalfSpacedXI

 }